Devininthelab/face_emotion_recognition/README.md

 - Uniformly divide an audio clip into 16 parts.
 - EXtract MFCC + facial frame for each part

+# EDA
+- The result for EDA is under `src/preprocess/preprocess.ipynb`

 ## Installation

 ```bash